allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 Let’s consider a simple case — request for recommendations from a new anonymous user, who doesn’t have any browsing history.
 The most basic recommendation that we can show to him is just some bestselling item in a category, which he’s browsing right now.
-We could implement it in a following way:
+We could implement it in the following way:

     Scenario: recommendations for an anonymous user in a category listing.
     Given an Item 1 in Category A and an Item 2 in Category B